catrin-is/CI-MS1-Flowing-Chi/TESTING.md

    on all media screens.
 The main reason to opt for the drop down menu on larger screens was simple and clean design on the header.

-   Hero image did not scale down the quality of the image on mobile devices was poor, to solve this added a media query to hide the image
+   Hero image did not scale down, the quality of the image on mobile devices was poor, to solve this added a media query to hide the image

-   Had the same issue with the demonstration video so decided to ad a media query to also hide on mobile devices
+   Had the same issue with the demonstration video so decided to add a media query to also hide on mobile devices

-   When browsing the contact us page on a mobile devise the map was too big and this created a white space on the right hand side of the screen.
+   When browsing the contact us page on a mobile device the map was too big and this created a white space on the right hand side of the screen.
 This was solved by changing the width and height value from px to % to allow for flexibility across all screens.
 Media query was